-Within the first six weeks of school your child will be assessed using the DFE 's Reception Baseline Assessments produced by the Standards and Testing Agency as well as making internal judgements using Development Matters materials.
-Ms Rund will make an assessment for each child with evidence that backs up her judgements.
+Within the first six weeks of school your child will be assessed using Development Matters materials.
+Ms Rund will make an assessment on entry journal for each child with evidence that backs up her judgements.
 They will be assessed throughout the Reception year and at the end of the school year.
 An Assessment Profile is completed for each child, which is purely teacher assessment and is constantly as part of the teaching and learning process throughout their time in Foundation Stage.
-Evidence of pupil progress against the Early Learning Goals is kept by Ms Rund.
+Evidence of pupil progress against the Early Learning Goals can be seen in their 'Learning Journals.'